JetpackSnail/nd013-c2-fusion-starter/tools/waymo_reader/README.md

 ## Installation

-Use the provided `setup.py`:
+Use the provided `setup.py` in the virtual environment:

 ```
-python setup.py install
+python3 setup.py install
 ```

 ## Usage